-Available data on the genotoxicity of 4-ADNT are summarized in Table 4.
-In general, data suggest that 4-ADNT is mutagenic and has the capacity to cause deoxyribonucleic acid (DNA) damage in vitro.
+Available data on the genotoxicity of 2-ADNT are summarized in Table 4.
+In general, data indicate that 2-ADNT is mutagenic and has the capacity to cause deoxyribonucleic acid (DNA) damage in bacteria.
+Evidence in mammalian cells is limited and inconsistent but suggests that 2-ADNT may be mutagenic in mammalian cells.
 No studies evaluating clastogenic effects were identified.
-The potential for 4-ADNT to cause genotoxicity following in vivo exposure has not been evaluated.
+The potential for 2-ADNT to cause genotoxicity following in vivo exposure has not been evaluated.

-The majority of available studies indicate that 4-ADNT is mutagenic in Salmonella typhimurium and Vibrio fischeri with and without metabolic activation (Neuwoehner et al., 2007; Lachance et al., 1999; Honeycutt et al., 1996; Spanggord et al., 1995; Tan et al., 1992; Spanggord et al., 1982), although it is not mutagenic in nitroreductase-deficient S. typhimurium strains (TA98 or TA100) (Spanggord et al., 1995; Spanggord et al., 1982), suggesting that reduction of the nitro to the amino group is accompanied by the generation of oxidative metabolites (oxidative stress), which directly or indirectly damage DNA.
+The majority of available studies indicate that 2-ADNT is mutagenic in Salmonella typhimurium and Vibrio fischeri with and without metabolic activation [Neuwoehner et al. (2007); Karamova et al. (1994) as cited in Lachance et al. (1999); Honeycutt et al. (1996); Spanggord et al. (1995); Tan et al. (1992); Spanggord et al. (1982)], although it is not mutagenic in nitroreductase-deficient S. typhimurium strains (TA98 or TA100) (Spanggord et al., 1995; Spanggord et al., 1982), suggesting that reduction of the nitro to the amino group is accompanied by the generation of oxidative metabolites (oxidative stress), which directly or indirectly damages DNA.
 In the rat study, mutagenicity of the ADNT urinary fraction (containing both 2- and 4-ADNT) was dependent upon nitroreductase activity in S. typhimurium (Brooks et al., 1997).
-Urine from workers exposed to TNT, which contained 4-ADNT as one of the primary metabolites, also showed mutagenic activity in S. typhimurium strains (Brooks et al., 1997; Ahlborg et al., 1988).
-In this study, mutagenic activity was observed in both standard and nitroreductase-deficient strains, and mutagenicity was significantly correlated with urinary 4-ADNT concentrations (Ahlborg et al., 1988).
-4-ADNT caused DNA damage in Salmonella choleraesuis in the NM2009 assay (a strain of Salmonella over-expressing the O-acetyltransferase gene) both with and without metabolic activation and in the umu test with metabolic activation, but not without metabolic activation (Neuwoehner et al., 2007).
-DNA damage was not observed in Escherichia coli exposed to 4-ADNT (Neuwoehner et al., 2007).
+Urine from workers exposed to TNT, which contained 2-ADNT as one of the primary metabolites, also showed mutagenic activity in S. typhimurium strains (Brooks et al., 1997; Ahlborg et al., 1988).
+In this study, mutagenicity was observed in both standard and nitroreductase-deficient strains, but mutagenicity was not significantly correlated with urinary 2-ADNT concentrations (Ahlborg et al., 1988).

-In mammalian cells, 4-ADNT was mutagenic with metabolic activation in Chinese hamster ovary (CHO) cells, but not in CHO cells without metabolic activation or Chinese hamster V79 lung fibroblast cells with or without metabolic activation (Kennel et al., 2000; Lachance et al., 1999).
+In mammalian cells, 2-ADNT was not mutagenic in Chinese hamster ovary (CHO) or Chinese hamster V79 lung fibroblast cells with or without metabolic activation (Kennel et al., 2000; Lachance et al., 1999); however, 2-ADNT induced point mutations and loss of heterozygosity in the p53 gene of mouse NG108 neuroblastoma and human MCF7 breast cancer cells (Banerjee and Dutta, 1997).